JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

   * Extension: SQL Database Projects

 ## Installing the SAFE Stack Template
-Recently, Fable 3 (the F# to JavaScript transpiler) was released.
-It boasted cool new features and faster compile times.
+Fable 3 was recently released.
+It boasts new features, faster compile times, and a cool new way to launch as a dotnet tool.
-However, if you new, the hardest part is setting up your project with everything you need to get to the development happy path.
-If you're an early adopter or an F# trail blazer, then maybe you would enjoy being one of the first to create something with the new Fable 3;
-however, most of us just want to run a template that gets us up and running as quickly as possible.
-That is where the SAFE Stack comes in.
-Fortunately for us, the SAFE Stack v3 now supports Fable 3 and is available on NuGet (currently it is in beta). https://www.nuget.org/packages/SAFE.Template/
+While Fable 3 does have its own template to get started, it is for the front end only.
+The SAFE Stack takes that and adds a Giraffe powered backend and does all the complicated webpack configuration for us.
+Fortunately for us, SAFE Stack v3 (currently in beta) now supports Fable 3 and is available on NuGet. https://www.nuget.org/packages/SAFE.Template/

 Clicking on the link to the latest v3 link should give you the ".NET CLI" install command:
-As of now, it is this: `dotnet new --install SAFE.Template::3.0.0-beta001`
+As of now, it is: `dotnet new --install SAFE.Template::3.0.0-beta001`

 ![image](https://user-images.githubusercontent.com/1030435/110747226-0af55200-820c-11eb-959b-36091c140497.png)